 Click anywhere on the current picture to end the show.
 Moving the mouse during the show displays playback controls.
 The control can also be used to end the show.

-[Create Video]
+Tip: [Create Video]

-Clicking [Create Video] in the slide show controls displays a dialog where you can save the slide show as a video using the currently-selected pictures, background music, and transitions ("Combining Photos and Videos", page 174).
+Clicking [Create Video] in the slide show controls displays a dialog where you can save the slide show as a video using the currently-selected pictures, background music, and transitions (215).

 After the Show